spotinst/help/src/docs/ocean/features/vngs/attributes-and-actions-per-vng.md

 Ocean for GKE allows the utilization of local SSD disks, high-performance local disks that are useful with specific workloads such as those that heavily use caching.
 You can define SSD disks in your Ocean VNG configuration by using localSsdCount to configure the number of SSD disks to be connected to each VM in the VNG.

 Once configured, whenever the Ocean Autoscaler scales up, Ocean will automatically connect the local SSDs to the new VM.
 Note that local SSDs are limited to specific machine types.
-Ocean will automatically filter out the machine types that are not compatible.
+Ocean will automatically filter out the incompatible machine types.
 For information about the API, see Local SSD in the Spot API.

 <!-- NEW SECTION ADDED - for DOC-1588 -->